| Title: | Penalized Linear Mixed Models for Correlated Data |

 Returns a named numeric vector.
 Values are the coefficients of the

-model at the specified value of either lambda
+model at the specified value(s) of either lambda or which.
+Names are the

-values of lambda
+values of lambda.

-Coef method for "plmm" class
+plmm classCoef method for plmm class

-## S3 method for class 'plmm' coef(object, lambda, which = 1:length(object$lambda), drop = TRUE, ...)
+## S3 method for class 'plmm' coef(object, lambda, which = seq_along(object$lambda), drop = TRUE, ...)## S3 method for class 'plmm' coef(object, lambda, which = seq_along(object$lambda), drop = TRUE, ...)

 object |